sundarkrish/rule_checker/README.md

 $ node populate_db.js (should be run only once)
 $ node app.js
  ```
-### Note:
- - MongoDB should be installed and configured.
- - Use Robo 3T for visualization purpose (optional)

 (See the console or terminal window for the results)